ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="Combined_Rate_Hist.png" target="_blank">View Image in New Tab</a>

 # Outliers
 Histograms can be useful for spotting outliers in a dataset.
-The Indigenouos Police Killing rate hisogram for the US shows an outlier.
+The Indigenous Police Killing rate histogram for the US shows an outlier.
 Vermont has a rate many times higher than the nearest value

 <div style="overflow: hidden;
   padding-top: 56.25%;